by Greg Neichin

 “It’s no longer about getting the data.
 A vast amount of information about partners, customers, prospects and competitors is readily available across the Web today.
 We all know that.
 The struggle these days is for businesses to analyze that flood of data into meaningful and actionable intelligence – and do it as quickly as possible.”

 “To be truly valuable, this information needs to be tied together with all of the corollary data buried in blogs, tweets, contact directories and public databases.
 The hard part isn’t getting the big picture of all the data, though.
 The hard part is turning it into business strategy just as fast.”

-Suaad gets to the heart of what makes a great Analyst in 2010, namely the ability to rapidly …
+Suaad gets to the heart of what makes a great Analyst in 2010, namely the ability …

 by Greg Neichin

 Global markets are up this morning on news that China is moving to allow a long anticipated rise in the yuan.
 The yuan has been unofficially pegged to the dollar for the past two years, a policy that U.S. President Barack Obama and numerous world leaders have sought to change in an effort to curb trade imbalances with China and to promote exports into the rapidly growing Chinese market (a stronger yuan equates to greater purchasing power for Chinese consumers and cheaper imports).